faranalytics/socketnaut/README.md

 ### *An instance of Hello World!* <sup><sup>(example)</sup></sup>

-This is a complete and simple Socketnaut Service that responds with the text "Hello World!".  **You're looking at an ordinary Node.js web app**, except that a `ServiceProxy` instance is created in the `index.js` module and a `ServiceAgent` instance is created in the scaled `http_server.js` module - *that is all it takes to scale this web app*.
+This is a complete and simple Socketnaut Service that responds with the text "Hello World!".
+The `index.js` module runs the Service's `ServiceProxy` and the scaled `http_server.js` module runs the Service's `ServiceAgent`.
+The `http_server.js` module is scaled according to the value of the `workerCount` property of the `ServiceProxy`.

+**You're looking at an ordinary Node.js web app**, except that a `ServiceProxy` instance is created in the `index.js` module and a `ServiceAgent` instance is created in the scaled `http_server.js` module - *that is all it takes to scale this web app*.
 Scaling sophisticated web applications is just as easy.
 Please see the [Hello World example](https://github.com/faranalytics/socketnaut/tree/main/examples/hello_world) for a working implementation.

 `index.js`
 ```js